- Search The Registry

 Ellen Johnson Sirleaf

 Returning to Liberia, Johnson-Sirleaf became involved in government as an Assistant Minister of Finance in President William Tolbert's administration in 1979.
-While running for Senate in 1985, she spoke out against the military regime, and was sentenced to ten years in prison.
-Released after a short period, she left for Nairobi, Kenya in exile.
+While running for Senate in 1985, she spoke out against the military regime and was sentenced to ten years in prison.
+Released after a short period, she left for Nairobi, Kenya, in exile.
 She returned in 1997 as an economist for the World Bank and Citibank in Africa.

 On March 15, 2006, President Johnson-Sirleaf addressed a joint meeting of the United States Congress, asking for American support to help her country "become a brilliant beacon, an example to Africa and the world of what love of liberty can achieve."
 Two days later, she submitted an official request to Nigeria for the extradition of former president Charles Taylor.

-She served as the 24th president of Liberia from 2006 to 2018 and the first elected female head of state in Africa.
+She served as the 24th president of Liberia from 2006 to 2018 and was the first elected female head of state in Africa.
 Johnson-Sirleaf is the mother of four sons and has six grandchildren, some of whom live in Atlanta, GA.